avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/demo-iotc-x-linux-ai/QuickStart_Webinar.md

 # 4. Installing Required Tools
 1. Create a [MyST Account](https://my.st.com/cas/login) if you don't have one.
 2. Download and Install [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) (Tested with v2.17)
-3. Ensure the USB Serial Link and DFU drivers are installed.
+   * Ensure the USB Serial Link and DFU drivers are installed.
+3. Download and Install [Git for Windows](https://gitforwindows.org/) (or similar application for bash)

 ---